PeterBeall/chess-engine/README.txt

 2| (_)(_)(_)(_)(_)(_)(_)(_)
 1| (R)(N)(B)(Q)(K)(B)(N)(R)

-You move pieces by entering the coordinates of the piece you want to move, then entering the coordinates of the position you want to move it to.
-Enter one coordinate at a time.
-For example, to move the e2 pawn to e4, enter e, then 2, then e, then 4.
+You move pieces by entering the coordinates of the piece you want to move and of the position you want to move it to, for a total of four characters.
+For example, to move the e2 pawn to e4, enter e2e4.

 To test, run TestRunner.java.
 This uses the JUnit package:

 https://github.com/downloads/junit-team/junit/junit-4.10.jar

-I dowloaded the jar into C:\JUNIT, then I set the environment variable %JUNIT_HOME% to C:\JUNIT and I set CLASSPATH to %CLASSPATH%;%JUNIT_HOME%\junit-4.10.jar;.;
+I dowloaded the jar into C:\JUNIT, and I set CLASSPATH to %CLASSPATH%;C:\JUNIT\junit-4.10.jar;.;